Table of Contents

 Q3.
 Which is the most expensive restaurant in LA?

-Answer – Urasawa is one of the most costly restaurants in LA, according to sources.
+Answer – Urasawa is one of the most costly and best restaurants in Los Angeles, according to sources.
 Before drinks, tax, and tip, meals cost $400 per person.